anissen/solitaire/tasks.md

 * Make some animation of gaining stars when returning to the level selection screen in journey
 * Fade out the top and bottom in journey
 * Increase the max amount of stars on the menu screen
+* Start on the menu screen
+* NICE-TO-HAVE: Screen showing where the stars come from (wins, journey, score)
+* Show unlockable journey stars on button on the menu screen

 Bugs:
 * Crash when starting a normal game, then finishing another game mode and resuming the normal game